 Pacific Islands Public Policy Project

-The School of Government at the Victoria University of Wellington has initiated a Pacific Islands Public Policy project to advance public policy capability on selected policy issues that concern the region.
 The project will focus on current policy practices, and on how these can be improved through dialogue with a range of partners in the academic, public and private sectors, and civil society, within both New Zealand and the small island states of the Pacific.

 There are numerous public policy issues confronting Pacific societies.
 Some relate to the operation of institutions (parliamentary practice, public sector scope, size and performance), and the scope of local government and mechanisms for intergovernmental relations).
 Others focus on fostering economic growth (policy articulation in agriculture, tourism, fishing, mining, etc.), trade relations essential to improving access to regional and global markets.
 Equally important are policies relating to health and education outcomes, and in the transport, infrastructure and communications sectors.